This guide provides all required setup steps to start using Vision.

 About the GCP Console

 The Google Cloud Console is a web UI used to provision, configure, manage, and monitor systems that use GCP products.
-You use the Cloud Console to set up and manage Vision API resources.
+You use the Cloud Console to set up and manage Vision resources.

 Create a project